Rule 4501-7-10 | Driver training in the operation of Class "D" motor vehicles.

 (A) All driver training courses for beginning drivers, who are between the ages of fifteen years and six months of age and eighteen years of age, must meet the following requirements:

-(1) Except as provided in rule 4501-7-06 of the Administrative Code for a medically based hospital or rehabilitation facility that offers instruction for persons with a disability and online providers, enterprises that provide driver training shall provide both the classroom and behind-the-wheel instruction;
+(1) Except as provided in rule 4501-7-06 of the Administrative Code for a medically based hospital or rehabilitation facility that offers instruction for persons with a disability and online providers, enterprises that provide driver training shall provide both the classroom or virtual instruction and behind-the-wheel instruction;

 (2) No behind-the-wheel instruction shall be given to a student who does not hold and carry a valid temporary permit or operator's license.
 No driver shall be given behind-the-wheel instruction using a permit or license which has expired or which has been suspended or revoked

 (5) The driver training course shall be based on the principals of and cover, at a minimum, the in-car lessons contained in the "Ohio Driver Training Curriculum."
-The program shall include no less than eight hours of driver training for each student;
+The program includes no less than eight hours of driver training for each student;

-(6) Behind-the-wheel instruction shall consist of no less than sixty minutes of instruction for each hour credited toward completion of the required training.
+(6) Behind-the-wheel instruction consists of no less than sixty minutes of instruction for each hour credited toward completion of the required training.
 Time taken for breaks in instruction shall not be included when calculating completion of the required instruction;

-(7) No instructor shall give a beginning driver behind-the-wheel instruction before the student has received at least two hours of classroom instruction.
-No instructor shall give a student who is enrolled in an online program, behind-the-wheel instruction without receiving a certificate of enrollment issued by the online provider;
+(7) No instructor shall give a beginning driver behind-the-wheel instruction before the student has completed the classroom or virtual classroom instruction.
+No instructor shall give a student who is enrolled in an online program, behind-the-wheel instruction without receiving a "Certificate of Completion of an Online Driver Education Program" issued by the online provider;

 (8) Class "D" instructors shall take a ten minute break after every four consecutive hours of instruction;

-(9) A student's good-faith effort made during the full eight hours of skills training shall constitute successful completion of the behind-the-wheel training;
+(9) A student's good-faith effort made during the full eight hours of skills training constitutes successful completion of the behind-the-wheel training;

 (B) In addition to the requirements for class "D" licensed schools listed in paragraph (A) of this rule, driver training courses and instructors shall maintain an environment that is conducive to learning.

-(1) If a student is operating a motor vehicle on a range, an instructor may leave the motor vehicle, but shall remain standing outside the vehicle in a position where the instructor can continue to directly observe the operation of the motor vehicle, and the instructor shall maintain a position where both the student and the instructor can hear each other and be heard by each other;
+(1) If a student is operating a motor vehicle on a range, an instructor may leave the motor vehicle, but remain standing outside the vehicle in a position where the instructor can continue to directly observe the operation of the motor vehicle, and maintain a position where both the student and the instructor can hear each other and be heard by each other;

-(2) During times of behind-the-wheel instruction, use of any items or behavior that causes or can cause unreasonable distraction shall be prohibited.
-No eating or drinking by students shall be permitted in the vehicle during times of instruction or while the vehicle is in motion;
+(2) During times of behind-the-wheel instruction, use of any items or behavior that causes or can cause unreasonable distraction is prohibited.
+No eating or drinking by students is permitted in the vehicle during times of instruction or while the vehicle is in motion;

 (3) No student shall be given more than three hours of behind-the-wheel instruction in one day.
 The total training a student receives shall not exceed four hours in one day.
 Students receiving more than two continuous hours of training shall be provided a ten-minute break at the approximate mid-point of the lesson;